christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br> __07/12/2021__<br>
+I missed a few days of logging on here.
+I have been helping some peers with bugs in their final assignment for the bootcamp.
+It has also helped me understand the code I wrote better.
+I do not want to simply give them the code I did.
+So helping them requires me to formulate questions to ask them to lead them toward the answer.
+It is fun to see their ah ha moments.
+I have also worked some on my portfolio site.
+It isn't as far along as I had hoped, but it is taking shape.
+I have also been brainstorming a project to make with Java and Spring Boot for fun.
+I am eyeing a couple of fun APIs, but also have ideas to compare supplment ingredients.
+The hardest thing is choosing which project to make first.

 <br>__07/08/2021__<br>
 I broke the navigation links the other day on my portfolio side so I spent some time fixing those, and arranging things on the page, deploying a few projects.
 I also read/learned about how to deploy Java with Spring projects since GitHub pages doesn't work seemlessly with these types of projects.
 I plan to take a stab at that in the near future.
 Possibly using Heroku combined with GitHub.
 I also spent some time today networking with a fellow LaunchCode grad.
 He was very generous with his time and information.
 I really appreciated it.